 At each summit, the assembled people of Dawn host a grand tourney, which all Dawnish nobility are eligible to participate in.
-While yeofolk may not compete, by long tradition of the grand tourney, a blind eye is turned to the participation of knights-errant - who often take part incognito.
+While yeofolk may not compete, by long tradition of the grand tourney, a blind eye is turned to the participation of knights-errant - who often take part incognito dressed as black knights.
 The tourney takes the form of a grand melee, the winner being the last participant standing when all others are defeated or have yielded.
 With help from the troubadours, the champion will be crowned as that season's knight-protector.

 The winner could be a witch as easily as a warrior; the contest is open to both.
 The use of magic is expected in the tourney, and the victor is generally understood to be experienced at dealing with magic in battle regardless of whether they wield magic directly themselves.
 Regardless of their skills, the knight-protector is expected to help Dawn deal with the realm in question and in particular to be first to stand against any threat that might issue forth from the realm.

 Each Knight-Protector is an Imperial title.
 The winner holds the title for a year, so the Knight-Protector of Winter will reign until the start of the next winter tourney, the Knight-Protector of Spring will reign until next spring - and so on.
 A reigning knight may not compete in a grand tourney until a year has passed - they can try to retain their title the following year, but they cannot compete for a different title before then, even if they resign their title or are revoked.
 They are often asked by the egregores to help oversee the other three grand tourneys, as they are not allowed to participate.
 Only one grand tourney is held each season.
 If a knight-protector dies, steps down, or is revoked, the title remains vacant until the next time the grand tourney would be held.